IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 You can specify any of the following constraints.
 * the expected return of a portfolio at a given time period on either the root portfolio or a subportfolio
-* the weight allocation of a particular group of assets.
+* the weight allocation of a particular subportfolio of root portfolio assets.
 For example, the allocation to fixed income must be greater than or equal to 50% of the optimal portfolio.
 * the weight allocation of individual assets.
-For example, each asset in the fixed income grouping must be less than or equal to 5% of the optimal portfolio.
+For example, each asset in the fixed income subportfolio must be less than or equal to 5% of the optimal portfolio.
-* the number of assets that have an optimal quantity of non-zero.
+* a maximum number of assets that have an optimal quantity of non-zero.
 This is known as a cardinality constraint.
 * no short-selling.
 This means that in the optimal portfolio no assets will have a negative quantity.
 * an amount to be invested into the portfolio in addition to the current portfolio value